ViolaWWW

-ViolaWWW is a discontinued browser, the first to support scripting and stylesheets for the World Wide Web (WWW).
+ViolaWWW is a discontinued web browser, the first to support scripting and stylesheets for the World Wide Web (WWW).
 It was first released in 1991/1992 for Unix and acted as the recommended browser at CERN, where the WWW was invented, but eventually lost its position as most frequently used browser to Mosaic.

 Viola

 Released in 1992, Viola was the invention of Pei-Yuan Wei, a member of the Experimental Computing Facility (XCF) at the University of California, Berkeley.
 Viola was a UNIX-based programming/scripting language; the acronym stood for "Visually Interactive Object-oriented Language and Application".

 Pei's interest in graphically based software began with HyperCard, which he first encountered in 1989.
 Of that, Pei said, "HyperCard was very compelling back then, you know graphically, this hyperlink thing, it was just not very global and it only worked on Mac... and I didn't even have a Mac".
 Only having access to X terminals, Pei, in 1990, created the first version of Viola for such terminals: "I got a HyperCard manual and looked at it and just basically took the concepts and implemented them..."

 Pei released Viola 0.8 in 1991.